HemantaKG/hkdoc/hpc/scheduler/slurm/slurm_workload_manager_installation_and_configuration_on_centos7.md

 yum --nogpgcheck localinstall slurm-*
 ````

-## Genarate and configure Slurm configuration file
+## Generate and configure the Slurm configuration file
-Slurm workload manager resource allocation methods: for more details please check "Consumable Resources in Slurm"
+Slurm workload manager resource allocation methods: For more details please check "Consumable Resources in Slurm"
 - node allocation plug-in ''linear''. its default
 - consumable resource plug-in ''cons_res''
 ### Generate Slurm configuration file
 - Visit [[http://slurm.schedmd.com/configurator.easy.html|page]] to generate/make a configuration file for Slurm
 - Change and modifications the properties as per your requirements
    - I made only the following changes and left everything default
-- Press submit button to generate full **Slurm configuration file**
+- Press the submit button to generate the full **Slurm configuration file**
-- Copy Slurm configuration file that was created from the website and paste it into **slurm.conf**
+- Copy the Slurm configuration file that was created from the website and paste it into **slurm.conf**
 - Keep the **slurm.conf** file under **/etc/slurm/** folder [[Slurm Configuration file|Mario]], [[Slurm Configuration file test_cluster|test_cluster]]

 ````